Cloud-Blaze/ai-context-vault/README.md

 ---

-## 👁‍🗨 Introducing GOD MODE

-When enabled, **GOD MODE** silently records every interaction into a JSON log and saves it permanently to your GitHub Gist.
-This “black box” recording ensures you never lose your complete dialogue, even if chats disappear or systems crash.

----

-## 🧘 Monk Mode = Oracle Memory

-You’re not just chatting—you're training your second brain.
-Every insight, idea, and memory is captured, making you the editor of your own past.

----

 ## ✊ For Builders, Thinkers, Writers, & Entrepreneurs

 You should never lose your prompts or trust your thoughts to fleeting servers.